pappicio/RobocopyBackup/README.md

 ## Acknowledgments
-This project is totally traslated into VB .NET, but the original ones is written in C#: https://github.com/Disassembler0/RoboBackup
+This project is totally traslated into VB .NET, the original ones is written in C#